-sWell known as a thousand temples island.
-Bali will always be the favorite International destination.
+Well known as a thousand temples island.
+Bali’s spiritual vibe is kind of hard to resist.
 Looking for an exotic ancient site.
 Make a stop at Elephant Cave in Ubud.
-A sanctuary for Buddhist and Hindu people with tropical and calming ambiance.
+A sanctuary for Buddhist and Hindu people with a tropical and calming ambiance.

-Elephant Cave Attraction
+Elephant Cave Attractions

 The elephant cave area is divided into 2 main parts.
-The first part representing a Hindu site.
+The first part represents a Hindu site.
 The statue of Trilingga and Ganesha inside the cave is a sacred religious place for Hindu people.
 In the opposite direction, there is 13 Buddhist stupa carved in stone.

 Petitraan or Bathing Pool

-There are also restaurants near the place that offers Bali traditional food and western menu.
+There are also restaurants near the place that offers Bali traditional food and a western menu.
 Make sure to try the traditional dish sambel matah, betutu chicken and plecing kangkung.

 How To Get To Elephant Cave

-Elephant Cave Address & Location
+Address & Location